dataluscorp/browser/testing/perfdocs/generated/talos.rst

 `Startup
 tests <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/startup_test>`__
-launch Firefox and measure the time to the onload or paint events.
+launch Datalus and measure the time to the onload or paint events.
 We run this in a series of cycles (default to 20) to generate a full set of data.
 Tests that currently are startup tests are: